shsagir/play-area-sync/docs/access-methods.md

 ### How to add public SSH keys

 SSH keys are stored with your Account.
-In the "Dashboard" > "Your Account" > "Access method" you can add and remove SSH keys.
+In the "Dashboard" > "Your Account" > "Code access"/"SSH keys" you can add and remove SSH keys.

 <div markdown="1" data-user="known">